Gap Year Days 361 – 365

 One of the things that surprised me was that the Royal Mile was quite busy with tourists.
 I didn’t expect this to be a very busy time of year, especially since the weather was poor, but there were many visitors out and about.
 It must be a bit of a zoo if visiting in August, the most popular month, when the Edinburgh Tattoo is on and many other festivals also take place.
 I wonder if Edinburgh is another of those cities, along with Venice, Dubrovnik and Barcelona, that is suffering with the huge number of tourists during the summer.

 We continued checking out the sites and attractions, visiting one more main place – the National Museum of Scotland.
 This is another free museum, and there is so much here to see.
 With our usual bad luck it seemed our timing was off.
-It was school holidays, and it was very busy with a lot of families with children.
+It was school holidays (which probably also explained the crowds on the Royal Mile), and it was very busy with a lot of families with children.
 We ended up cutting our visit a little short because it was just too busy for us to enjoy what we were seeing.
 It would be easy to spend a couple of hours here though, and when we get back to Edinburgh again, I will put it back on my list.

 We called it a day after the museum, and began the walk back to our accommodation.
 The rain was starting to come down again and the warmth beckoned.
 We had planned to go in the evening to eat at a traditional Scottish pub that was near by, but in the end we sat in front of the TV cheering on the Australian team in the Commonwealth Games.
 It was a nice coincidence that we were in another Commonwealth country so we could actually do this, as once we moved on the next day, we only saw updates and scores on the internet.
 Thank you Scotland!